hobbyprogr4mmer/musin/README.md

 # Inputs are not sanitized and will break the program if adherence to the prompt guide is not followed
 # Prompt guide is printed upon specifying amount of songs

-MORE: Inputs can and should be sanitized, however it is too tedious in C and I'd rather move on from such a niche project
+MORE: Inputs can and should be sanitized, however it is too tedious in C and I'd rather move on from this small project